 Pupils and students reflect on how they can use intrapersonal and interpersonal skills to build and strengthen positive online communication and communities.
 They delve into the concept of digital citizenship and digital ethics, and they reflect on their online interactions.

 Pupils and students learn what to do if they are involved in a cyberbullying situation.
 They explore the roles people play and how individual actions – both negative and positive – can impact their friends and broader communities.
-Pupils and students are encouraged to take the active role of up stander and build positive, supportive online communities.
+Pupils and students are encouraged to take the active role in building positive, supportive online communities.

 Pupils and students learn to protect their own privacy and respect others’ privacy.
 Our digital world is permanent, and with each post pupils and students are building a digital footprint.
 By encouraging pupils and students to self-reflect before they self-reveal, they will consider how what they share online can impact themselves and others